 If you are taking anti-platelet medicines, you may have bleeding from a pin site.
 If this occurs, place clean gauze on the pin site and hold pressure.
 If you can’t get the bleeding to stop after 5-10 minutes of pressure, call the doctor on call, or go to urgent care or an emergency room.

-When to call the doctor
+When to Call

-Increasing or severe headaches that are not relieved by Tylenol®
+Increasing or severe headaches that are not relieved by Tylenol

-Headaches that occur daily or several times a day, even if relieved by Tylenol®
+Headaches that occur daily or several times a day, even if relieved by Tylenol

-Headaches associated with nausea and vomiting
+Headaches with nausea and vomiting

-Vision, hearing or speech changes or difficulties
+Vision, hearing or speech changes or problems

-Balance or walking difficulties or dizziness
+Trouble with balance, walking or dizziness

 New onset of confusion